 What Causes Aging Skin?

-And What YOU Can Do About It!
+What You Can Do About Aging Skin

 We all want to look and feel great - but even when we are feeling good, a look in the mirror can burst our bubble!
 The tired reflection looking back at us with the signs of aging written in lines on our skin can make us look much older than we feel.

-But Help Is At Hand!
+But Help Is at Hand!

 Today, I am looking at the seven factors, (the seven deadly skin sins, as I call them) that are the main causes of skin aging.
 You might be surprised to learn that these are all things that YOU can do something about and take action right away without spending a lot of money on expensive skin care products or procedures.